-As universities gear up to receive students, we should leave the travails of this world for a moment and ponder the other-worldliness of Mother Saint Teresa of Calcutta, who did not go to university in any sense that we know that term, but who was nevertheless far better educated and formed than most modern graduates: Solidly grounded in what we would now know as the basic liberal arts, as everyone did in those days, young Anjeze Bojaxhiu was a polyglot, fluent in five languages, and had a good deal of practical knowledge, medical and otherwise.
+As universities gear up to receive students, we should leave the travails of this world for a moment and ponder the other-worldliness of Mother Saint Teresa of Calcutta, who did not go to university, but who was nevertheless far better educated and formed than most modern graduates: Solidly grounded in what we would now know as the basic liberal arts, as everyone did in those days, young Anjeze Bojaxhiu was a polyglot, fluent in five languages, with a good deal of practical knowledge, medical and otherwise.
 Born and raised in the brutalist Communist nation of Albania – officially atheist – the young Catholic woman at first consecrated her life at the age of 18 to the education of girls with the Loreto Sisters in Ireland in 1928, adopting the name ‘Teresa’ after the saint of Lisieux, who is, prophetically enough, the patron of missionaries.
 Since the French spelling was already taken by another sister, Anjeze adopted the Spanish or Latin version, the same way the ‘other’ Carmelite Saint Teresa, of Jesus (also of Avila) spelled it.

 Young Sister Teresa was posted to teach in India, where she spent twenty years as headmistress of the Loreto school in Calcutta, handing on the truth and forming the young.
 As time went on, the idealistic sister became increasingly disturbed by the conditions of dire, abject poverty she saw around her, with untold numbers of abandoned people quite literally dying in filth in the gutters – one of the fruits of a pagan culture with little concept of the dignity of each human person (a bereft ideology to which we are now returning).
 It was on September 10th, 1946, that she received a ‘call within a call’, a decisive voice from the Lord that she was to dedicate her life from here on in to the ‘poorest of the poor’, to disobey which would have been, for her, to break her faith.
 As she put it: